MJLMills/rhorix/examples/README.md

 Hexamethylenetetramine - 9c - g09/AIMAll

-PSMa3-helix - 10 - TeraChem/AIMAll CENTER THIS
+PSMa3-helix - 10 - TeraChem/AIMAll

 Blend files for these systems were too large to upload.
 Please install the add-on and parse the included .top file instead.